sparkflows/sparkflows-docs/docs/tutorials/data-engineering/column-filter.rst

 Column Filter
 =============

 This workflow reads in a dataset.
-It then filters specified columns from the original dataset and prints the results.
+It then filters specified columns from the original dataset and prints the result.

 Workflow
 -------